Your area Not set — showing everywhere

 Addressed

-The speaker inquired about the status of the veteran's tax credit, noting that it was not received last year.
+The speaker inquired about the status of the veteran's tax credit, noting it was not received the previous year.
 He specifically asked if the credit would be applied to the upcoming tax bill.
 Key concern

 Board response

-A board member confirmed that the credit would be included in the upcoming tax bill.
+A board member confirmed that the credit would be applied to the upcoming tax bill.

-The board provided a direct answer confirming the credit would be received with the upcoming bill.
+The board provided a direct answer to his question regarding the timing of the credit.

 Bruce Marinelli